kevinhartman/libmorton/README.md

 Building will take a long time (2-3 minutes on a decent laptop from ~2016).
 This is because large LUTs are generated for these tests (some as large at 2^21 entries used to validate extreme cases).

 ### macOS
-The original libmorton `LUT ET` and `LUT Shifted ET` tests do not seem to work on macOS.
-Comment out any lines in `libmorton_test.cpp::registerFunctions` with either of those names if you experience a runtime hang, or relevant build failures.
-See [this commit](https://github.com/kevinhartman/libmorton/commit/740595b7011dbad9f0bae5722293aca84eacc76c) for an example.
+The original libmorton `LUT ET` and `LUT Shifted ET` tests do not seem to work on macOS, and have been commented-out for now.
+To re-enable them, uncomment any lines in `libmorton_test.cpp::registerFunctions` with either of those names.

 *Original README.md contents below*